Can I Qualify for Disability Benefits With a Mental Health Issue or Illness?

 Our Pennsylvania Disability Attorneys Can Help if You are Battling a Mental Health Issue

-If you are trying to qualify for benefits in Pennsylvania or New Jersey, Young, Marr & Associates can help.
-To speak with a disability attorney, call our law offices at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online today.
+If you are trying to qualify for benefits in Pennsylvania or New Jersey, Young, Marr, Mallis & Associates can help.
+Applying for disability benefits is intimidating and is often an uphill battle.
+This is especially the case if you or a loved one suffers from a mental illness or disorder.
+Our experienced attorneys and staff will advocate for your interests and work to present the best evidence possible.
+To speak with a Bucks County disability attorney, call our law offices at (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact us online today.